Skip to content

 Choosing your day trip

-If you have one free day and want it simple, take the train to Novi Sad.
+If you’ve one free day and want it simple, take the train to Novi Sad.
 If castles are your thing, Smederevo is the easy win and Golubac the epic one.
 For history and mosaics with barely a crowd, point south to Topola.
 And if the western mountains are calling, resist the day dash and give them the overnight they deserve.

 To fit any of these around the city itself, our guide to things to do in Belgrade covers the capital in full, and how many days you need in Serbia helps you decide how many trips to string together.
 Belgrade rewards the traveller who plans the drive as carefully as the destination.
 Start early, match the trip to the time you actually have, and you can see a river, a fortress or a mountain and still be back for dinner.